Joecstarr/joe-starr.com/content/speaking/research/comp_talk/index.md

 ---

-## What about the 'k'?
+## What about the 'k' and $\vee$?

 The construction for the canonical Montesinos tangles includes a trailing $\frac{k}{1}$ tangle.
 Our generation strategy seems to miss these.

-What we're actually generating with this algorithm is equivalent to allowing the boundary components of the tangle to move.
+What we're actually generating with this algorithm is Montesinos tangles up to moveable boundary components of the tangle.
 To recover fixed boundary tangles we can append a $k$ term to each lower crossing Montesinos tangle.

 Similarly, Montesinos tangles generated via the $\vee$ operation are recovered by appending $[1, -1, 1 ]$.

 ---
-# Computer Description
+# Programmatic Description

----

-When building the Montesinos tangle we need only the four basic tanlges and the two operations $+$ and $\vee$.
-With this in mind we can describe tangles as a string of operations (in polish notation)

-@@@Example

----

-## Algebraic Tangle Trees

-Equivalently, all full binary trees with $N$ leaves.
-Where the tree's internal nodes are labeled with combinations of $\vee$ and $+$ and leaves are labeled with all combinations of trivial tangles.

-These binary trees are called *Algebraic Tangle Trees*.

-{{% slides/citations %}}
-Alain Caudron.
-Classification des nœuds et des enlacements, volume 4 of Publications Math ́ematiques d'Orsay 82 [Mathematical Publications of Orsay 82].
-Universit ́e de ParisSud, D ́epartement de Mathe  ́matique, Orsay, 1982.
-{{% /slides/citations %}}
-{{% slides/citations %}}
-Connolly, Nicholas.
-Classification and Tabulation of 2-String Tangles: The Astronomy of Subtangle Decompositions.
-University of Iowa, 2021, https://doi.org/10.17077/etd.005978.
-{{% /slides/citations %}}

----

-{{% slides/uncenter %}}

-{{< slides/centersvg src="/presentations/general/gen_mont_att.svg" >}}

 ---
 # Stencil Generation

 We can generate Montesinos stencils by same algorithm we used for rational knots, with the additional filtering step to ensure $2<e<N$, for $e$ an entry in the stencil and $N$ a crossing number.

 ---
 ```mermaid
 stateDiagram-v2
     direction LR